Respiratory Protection for Surface Miners

 Individual Needs: Think about your needs with regard to fit and feature preferences, as well as physical needs and limitations.

-Vivid’s Online Safety Training MSHA Self Rescue & Respiratory Devices course addresses the requirements stated in MSHA regulations Parts 56/57 Subpart D – Air Quality, Radiation, and Physical Agents.
-The purpose of the lesson is to provide mining contractors with an awareness of how they may use respiratory devices to prevent chronic, acute, and immediately life threatening exposures to respiratory hazards.
+HSI’s Online Safety Training MSHA Self Rescue & Respiratory Devices course addresses the requirements stated in MSHA regulations Parts 56/57 Subpart D – Air Quality, Radiation, and Physical Agents.
+The purpose of the lesson is to provide mining contractors with an awareness of how they may use respiratory devices or breathing apparatus to prevent chronic, acute, and immediately life threatening exposures to respiratory hazards.

 Safety training is a must when it comes to protecting yourself from respiratory hazards.
 It provides you with the knowledge needed to stay safe on the job.

-Surface mining work is dangerous and presents respiratory health risks, but with quality safety training, you can reduce the number of accidents and illnesses on the job site.
+Miners work is dangerous and presents respiratory health risks, but with occupational safety training, you can reduce the number of accidents and illnesses on the job site.